pywbem/nocasedict/docs/development.rst

       add text for any known issues you want users to know about.
     * Remove all empty list items.

-5. Update the authors:
+4. Update the authors:

     .. code-block:: sh

         make authors

-6. Commit your changes and push the topic branch to the remote repo:
+5. Commit your changes and push the topic branch to the remote repo:

     .. code-block:: sh

-        git status  # Double check the changed files git commit -asm "Release ${MNU}"
+        git commit -asm "Release ${MNU}"
         git push --set-upstream origin release_${MNU}

-7. On GitHub, create a Pull Request for branch ``release_M.N.U``.
+6. On GitHub, create a Pull Request for branch ``release_M.N.U``.
 This will trigger the CI runs.

     When creating Pull Requests, GitHub by default targets the ``master`` branch.

-8. On GitHub, close milestone ``M.N.U``.
+7. On GitHub, close milestone ``M.N.U``.

-9. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
+8. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
 This automatically deletes the branch on GitHub.

-10. Add a new tag for the version that is being released and push it to the remote repo.
+9. Add a new tag for the version that is being released and push it to the remote repo.
 Clean up the local repo:

     .. code-block:: sh

         git checkout ${BRANCH}
         git pull
+        git branch -D release_${MNU}
+        git branch -D -r origin/release_${MNU}
         git tag -f ${MNU}
         git push -f --tags
-        git branch -d release_${MNU}

-11. On GitHub, edit the new tag ``M.N.U``, and create a release description on it.
+10. On GitHub, edit the new tag ``M.N.U``, and create a release description on it.
 This will cause it to appear in the Release tab.

     You can see the tags in GitHub via Code -> Releases -> Tags.

-12. Upload the package to PyPI:
+11. Upload the package to PyPI:

     .. code-block:: sh